mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Mono-U_Artifacts.jpg" alt="Mono-U Artifacts" width="600"/>

-Jubee's deck looks to control the game with blue's signature cards and an Icy Manipulator.
-Once he's wrestled control of the game, then he can drop a *hexproof* Shimmer Dragon to quickly end the game.
+Jubee's deck looks to control the game with blue's signature cards and an **Icy Manipulator**.
+Once he's wrestled control of the game, then he can drop a *hexproof* **Shimmer Dragon** to quickly end the game.
 At least that looked like the gameplan, but unfortunately that never happened in any of the games.
 There was not enough emphasis on interacting in the early game so Jubee could never control the late game.

 ----